-In looking for ways to improve the authentication process, VACU landed on voice biometrics as a solution and rolled out VACU Voice ID in October of 2016.
+In looking for ways to improve the authentication process, VACU landed on voice biometrics as a solution and, in partnership with Nuance, rolled out VACU Voice ID in October of 2016.

 CU QUICK FACTS